 Also, E-bikes are generally more expensive when compared to conventional bikes.
 We want you to store your electric bike safely, so we wrote this post to help.

-To start there three main areas you should focus on. keeping your e-bike consistently dry, oiled up, and the battery needs to be removed.
+To start there three main areas you should focus on. keeping your bike consistently dry, oiled up, and the battery needs to be removed.

 Table of Contents

-- The Perfect Ways To Store An Electric Bike Outdoors
+- The Perfect Ways To Store Your Bike Outdoors

 - DYING, WASHING, LUBRICATING